The Resonant Drag Instability (RDI): Acoustic Modes: Hydrostatic Stratified Systems: General Cases

 In fact, the leading-order corrections all follow from the derivative of the background {\em dust} properties (density or drift velocity) {\em along the direction of the drift}.
 These corrections, which appear for those modes that are (to leading order) ``moving with'' the drift, have a simple physical interpretation.
 Because the relevant mode growth rates depend on the dust-to-gas ratio (and drift velocity), the physical statement is simply that as a mode moves into regions of larger (smaller) dust-to-gas ratio, the mode growth rates correspondingly increase (decrease).
 However, these would represent significant corrections to the growth rates (relative to the spatially homogeneous case in the main text) only if the parameter $\driftvelmag\,\gradscalew \sim \langle t_{s} \rangle \nabla \cdot \driftvel \sim \langle t_{s} \rangle\,\rho_{d,\,0}^{-1}\, \driftvel\cdot \nabla \rho_{d,\,0}$ were large -- i.e.\ if the dust ``free-streaming'' length were larger than the gradient scale-length of the equilibrium dust distribution.
 Obviously in this regime our local expansion is invalid.

-Finally, we note that these corrections do not fundamentally alter the character or dimensional scalings of the relevant acoustic RDI, provided $k\gg \gradscale$ (they only modify the growth rates by some numerical pre-factor).
+Finally, we note that these corrections do not fundamentally alter the character or dimensional scalings of the relevant acoustic RDI, provided $\kdimless \gg \gradscale$ (they only modify the growth rates by some numerical pre-factor).
 Most importantly, they do not stabilize the system in any systematic sense.
-In fact, they can introduce more instabilities, for instance the \BV\ RDI (\paperone), which will be explored in detail in future work.
+In fact, they can introduce more instabilities, for instance the \BV\ RDI (\paperone), which is explored in detail in \citet{squire:rdi.ppd}.